Frequently Asked Questions

 - See the pupils improvements!

-No pupil is the same, we get that, which is why you can tailor MOTM to suit pupils’ individual requirements.
-Use the programme as an intervention to support lower achieving children or extend the learning of those who are gifted and talented.
-The results show that, whatever the pupil’s pre programme confidence level, it is boosted upon completion of MOTM.
+No pupil is the same, we get that, which is why you can tailor sessions to suit pupils’ individual requirements.
+Use the programme as a way to support those who need extra support, or as a way to extend the learning of those who are already achieving their targets.

 - PE & School Sport Premium – addresses key indicators and raises the profile of PE and sports across the school, as a tool for whole-school improvement.